 A thesis equivalent at the M.A. level is a published or under review research article to which the graduate student has made substantive contributions as attested to by their co-authors and/or agreed upon by their faculty advisor.
-Students electing the Certificate in Program Evaluation may use their evaluation project as a thesis equivalent of a M.A. thesis if approved by the student's advisory committee.
+Students electing the Certificate in Program Evaluation may use their evaluation project as a MA thesis equivalent if approved by the student's advisory committee.